stevesirois/yanc/README.md

 - REST Server to interact with external world (look mom, no button!)
 - IOS App to "talk" to the clock (Swift)

-Simply put, this clock will look great, will sync itself on the net and get it's alarms from my Google Calendar! :-)
+Simply put, this clock will look great, will sync itself on the Net and get it's alarms from my Google Calendar! :-)

 More details coming...